 Last night, Vice President Mike Pence visited downtown Grand Rapids for the Michigan Republicans Party ‘Unite Rally.’
 Pence visited West Michigan to offer his endorsement to Republican Governor nominee Bill Schutte and Senate nominee John James.

 The rally attracted local protesters, including individuals representing Planned Parenthood and Nextgen Michigan.
-Many of the protestors’ signs displayed similar concerns about Pence’s plans to defund organizations such as Planned Parenthood, and proactively defended a woman’s right to an abortion; as the rally organizers handed out pink vests that read “Pro-Life.”
+Many of the protestors’ signs displayed similar concerns about Pence’s plans to defund organizations such as Planned Parenthood, and proactively defended a woman’s right to an abortion; as the rally organizers handed out pink vests that read “Pro-Choice.”

 “We don’t really care that much for Mike Pence.
 So Nextgen Michigan and Planned Parenthood put together a last-minute protest just to make it clear that his values are not our values,” said local protestor Elena Gormley.
 “I think it’s really important to make it clear that not everyone in West Michigan has Mike Pence’s values.
 I also think it’s really important to be a little inconvenient to the people who support him.”